-In addition to College tuition and book costs the student is required to:
+In addition to College tuition, fees and book costs the student is required to:

 - 1. Be medically cleared through the College's Health Services Office. - 2.
 Have completed Basic Cardiac Life Support (BCLS). - 3.
 Purchase malpractice insurance through the College. - 4.
 Be prepared to pay the cost for taking competency exams at the end of each clinical semester and the cost of the New York State Board N.C.L.E.X.-P.N.
-Examination at the completion of the program for NYS Licensure (cost is approximately \$335.00).
+Examination at the completion of the program for NYS Licensure (cost is approximately \$335.00). - 5.
+Be aware that non academic factors (e.g., criminal record, health conditions, and drug use) can impact whether a student may be admitted to, continue in, or successfully complete the LPN program and achieve licensure.
+Please refer to the LPN handbook for additional information and/or contact the LPN program director.